Parking Rules and Regulations

-Overall coordination of the parking program at Monmouth College is the responsibility of the Director of Safety and Security.
-Inquiries regarding parking regulations and procedures should be directed to the Director of Safety and Security.
+Overall coordination of the parking program at Monmouth College is the responsibility of the Director of Campus Safety.
+Inquiries regarding parking regulations and procedures should be directed to the Director of Campus Safety.

 Parking tickets may be appealed by completing the Parking Appeals Form (below).
 Appeals received after 12:00 pm every Thursday will be reviewed the following week.
 Appeals must be received within 14 calendar days of the date the parking ticket was issued.
 Appeals received after the 14-day deadline will not be considered.
 Students are notified via email of the decision of the Student Appeals Board.